Vice President of Content, National Audubon Society

-Jill Herzig was named editor in chief of REDBOOK magazine in April 2010.
-Under her direction, REDBOOK has evolved into a multi-platform brand, reaching women in the young family years through interactive programs and editorial content.
-With a fresh editorial voice and a modern redesign, Herzig has re-energized the conversation REDBOOK has with more than 8 million women each month.
+Jill Herzig was named editor in chief of Dr. Oz THE GOOD LIFE in May 2014.
+Prior to that, Herzig was editor of Redbook since April 2010.
+Under her direction, REDBOOK evolved into a multi-platform brand, reaching women in the young family years through interactive programs and editorial content.
+With a fresh editorial voice and a modern redesign, Herzig re-energized the conversation REDBOOK had with more than 8 million women each month.

-Under her leadership, the magazine has won a gold award in the 2011 National Health Information Awards, was nominated for a 2012 ASME National Magazine Award for Digital Media, and is a finalist in the 2012 ASME National Magazine Awards.
+Under her leadership, the magazine won a gold award in the 2011 National Health Information Awards, was nominated for a 2012 ASME National Magazine Award for Digital Media, and was a finalist in the 2012 ASME National Magazine Awards.